-Categorical variables were presented as frequency and percentage and analysed using a Chisquare test or Fisher's exact test as appropriate.
-Continuous variables are presented as the mean with standard deviation (SD) or median with interquartile range (IQR) and analysed using a ttest or Mann-Whitney test as appropriate.
-To test for independent predictors of the composite clinical endpoint we used cox survival models.
-Kaplan-Meier curves for the survival time free from the composite clinical endpoint were constructed with strata; a two-tailed p-value <0.05 as statically significant was considered.
+Categorical variables were presented as frequency and percentage and analyzed using a Chi-square test or Fisher's exact test as appropriate.
+Continuous variables are presented as the mean with standard deviation (SD) or median with interquartile range (IQR) and analyzed using a t-test or Mann-Whitney test as appropriate.
+To test for independent predictors of the composite clinical endpoint, we used Cox survival models.
+Kaplan-Meier curves for the survival time free from the composite clinical endpoint were constructed with strata; a two-tailed p<0.05 was considered statistically significant.
 All statistical analyses were performed using SPSS Statistics version 27.0 (IBM Corp., Armonk, NY, USA).